 For more information on specific Ross Global Initiatives programs and services, please visit their website.

-A. Ross Global Initiatives offers a number of international business experiences, including short-term practicum and immersion courses, summer internships, and full semester global exchanges.
+A. Ross Global Initiatives offers a number of international business experiences, including short-term and summer global experiences, summer internships, and full semester global exchanges.
 For more information, see their website.

-A. Ross Global Practicum, Global Immersion, and Global Study and Intern Programs are three credit courses, so you'll need to leave room in your schedule to enroll in winter semester (for practicum, study and intern, and May immersion courses).
+A. Ross Short-Term and Summer Global Experiences are typically 3 credit courses, so you'll need to leave room in your schedule to enroll in Winter term for Spring Break or May courses or in the subsequent Fall term for August courses.
 Students should avoid going above 18 credits in a term in order to enroll in Global Initiatives programs.

-A. Students participating in the global semester exchange will enroll in a 1.5 credit course, .1 of which will apply to the junior fall semester, and .5 of which will apply to the junior winter semester.
+A. Students participating in the global semester exchange will enroll in a 1.5 credit course, 1.0 of which will apply to the Junior Fall term, and .5 of which will apply to the Junior Winter term.
 You'll need to leave room in your schedule to enroll in these courses.
 Students should avoid going above 18 credits in a term in order to enroll in Global Initiatives programs.

 A. The Center for Global and Intercultural Study (CGIS) is an LSA center that offers a number of study abroad programs for Michigan students.
 Ross students can apply for and participate in CGIS programs.